Workshops & Lectures

 and leads workshops for songwriters

 LLS members can register at the links here.
 Non-members call (Jupiter 561-799-8547) or (Boca Raton 561-297-3171) to register.
-Either attend live In-Person or sign up for Video Catch-up, available 2-3 business days after live lecture.
+Attend live In-Person or sign up for Video Catch-up, available 2-3 business days after live lecture.
 You will have approximately two weeks to view the video.
-Separate registration is required for each lecture.

 with Rod MacDonald & The Humdingers